Pandemic – My Story

 The Grumpy Git in the media

-Scott Dixon is a consumer writer and blogger who has been featured in the Daily Mail as 1 of 5 of the best consumer champions in the UK.
+Scott Dixon is a consumer expert who has been featured in the Daily Mail as 1 of 5 of the best consumer champions in the UK.
 He has also appeared in the local and national media covering consumer issues and specialising in motoring disputes.
-He also regularly takes part in BBC Radio Scotland’s ‘Clever With Cash’ consumer programmes giving advice to listeners on motoring issues.
+He also regularly takes part in BBC Radio Scotland’s ‘Clever About Cash’ consumer programmes giving advice to listeners on motoring issues.

 Are you struggling to resolve a complaint?
 Read the book and blog and still struggling to resolve your dispute?
 If so, Scott can help.
 He has many years of successfully resolving complaints and disputes under his belt, and he knows how to easily crack the most difficult of consumer issues and motoring disputes and get results every time.